Save Money on Flights: Guide to Scoring the Best Travel Deals

 Flight Protection for Budget-Friendly Vacations

 When you’re trying to protect your money, spending more seems counterintuitive.
-However, as we’ve learned in recent months, anything can happen when you fly.
+However, as we’ve learned over the years, anything can happen when you fly.
 To reduce the risk of losing the money you spent for your airfare and other prepaid, nonrefundable trip costs, protect your trip with travel insurance.
 Contact our expert team of licensed agents for more information and to find the right coverage for your budget-friendly vacation.

-Note: The prices quoted in this blog are from October 2022.
+Editor's Note: The prices quoted in this blog are from May 2025.